 (pictured above: Montinique Cager poses with his wife, Pam at the recent mixer.)
 After a season of inactivity, The Winston-Salem Black Chamber of Commerce wants to write new chapters.
 Once a

-To the Editor: This semester, I was asked to write a letter of advocacy for an issue that I stand behind.
-I believe that the production and possible labeling of
+To the Editor: This semester, I was asked to write a letter of advocacy for an issue that I stand

 As higher education costs continue to increase faster than most consumers’ income, college loan debt has now topped $1.2 trillion.